-- To achieve compliance with state requirements for transportation disadvantaged planning. - To make the public transit system accessible to people who are physically and mentally challenged and currently are unable to use the public transit system.
+- > To achieve compliance with state requirements for transportation disadvantaged planning. - > To make the public transit system accessible to people who are physically and mentally challenged and currently are unable to use the public transit system.

-The Miami-Dade TPO is designated, pursuant to Chapter 427, Florida Statutes, by the Florida Commission for the Transportation Disadvantaged as the "planning agency" that oversees the CTC's activities.
-Miami-Dade Transit (MDT) has been the CTC for Miami-Dade County since 1990.
-The general public can learn more about the LCB by visiting www.miamidadempo.org or calling the TPO at (305) 375-4507.
+The Miami-Dade TPO is designated, pursuant to Chapter 427, Florida Statutes, by the Florida Commission for the Transportation Disadvantaged as the "planning agency" that oversees the

+CTC's activities.
+The Miami-Dade Department of Transportation and Public Works (DTPW) has been the CTC for Miami-Dade County since 1990.

+The general public can learn more about the LCB by visiting www.miamidadetpo.org or calling the TPO at 305-375-4507.